Emilio Conesa: Biography

-He was considered to be a hero during the Battle of Cepeda as he managed to successfully retreat to the front of the infantry and artillery after the defeat, saving the life and prestige of his boss, Bartolomé Miter, which earned him promotion to the rank of colonel.
+He was considered to be a hero during the Battle of Cepeda as he managed to successfully retreat to the front of the infantry and artillery after the defeat, saving the life and prestige of his boss, Bartolomé Mitre, which earned him promotion to the rank of colonel.
 He met with Urquiza preparing the future Pact of San José de Flores.

 He was appointed controller of the San Juan Province along with General Juan Saá, dedicating himself to hinder their task; but he could not prevent it from invading the province.
 He was in charge of the army in the capital during the campaign of the Battle of Pavón and the following campaigns against the interior.
 Was devoted to the war against the Indian a few months, until he was elected national deputy in 1862.

 He was promoted to general in 1863, and directed the installation of a line of forts in the Chaco Province, in the north of what is now the Santa Fe Province.
 At the beginning of the Paraguayan War, he was in charge of embarking the troops to Paraguayan territory.
 He played a prominent role in refusing to withdraw his troops at the Battle of Pehuajó, which did not prevent his defeat, and instead caused an excessive number of casualties among his own forces.
 In any case, he was charged with organizing the Army's crossing into Paraguayan territory through Paso de la Patria, an action that he successfully achieved.
 Conesa then participated in the Battle of Boquerón before requesting his release and returning to Buenos Aires for health reasons.